solo-io/gloo/docs/content/installation/gateway/development/docker-compose-file/_index.md

 The default *Virtual Service* defines several possible routes to pass through to the Pet Store application.
 For instance, a request on the prefix `/petstore` would route that request to the `/api/pets` prefix on the Pet Store *Upstream*.

-You'll need to wait a minute for the virtual service to get processed by Gloo and the routes exposed externally.
+You'll need to wait a minute for the virtual service to get processed by Gloo Edge and the routes exposed externally.

-### Testing the Gloo Configuration
+### Testing the Gloo Edge Configuration

-We should now be able to send a request to the Gloo proxy and receive a reply based on the prefix we use.
+We should now be able to send a request to the Gloo Edge proxy and receive a reply based on the prefix we use.
 Let's use `curl` to send a request:

 ```bash
 curl http://localhost:8080/petstore